LCC-CIT/CS295N-CourseMaterials/Labs/Lab01/Lab01-DefaultMvcSite.md

 ### Instructions

-1. Create a private repository on [GitHub](https://github.com/)
+1. Create a private repository on [GitHub](https://github.com/).
+Use your real name in the name of the repository.
+For example: "BrianBird_CS295N_Labs".

    - Add a [.gitignore file](https://www.toptal.com/developers/gitignore/api/aspnetcore) for ASP.NET Core projects and commit it to the main branch.
+     <u>Important</u>: commit the gitignore file before you commint any other code!
    - Make a branch named lab1, which is derived form the main and put your web project into it.

-   - Invite your lab partner and your instructor to be members of the repository.
+   - Invite your lab partners and your instructor to be members of the repository.

 2. Follow the instructions in, [Getting Started with ASP.NET Core MVC](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/start-mvc?view=aspnetcore-3.1&tabs=visual-studio) to create a web site in the working directory of your local Git repository.

-   -  Instead of naming the project "MVCMovie", name it "YourNameSite", but replace YourName with your actual name.
+   -  Instead of naming the project "MVCMovie", name it something that reflects the purpose of your site, like "AllAboutPigeons", but replace YourName with your actual name.
-   - Change the home page so that it has a title and a sentence or two appropriate to the type of site designated by the Moodle group you are in.
+   - Change the home page so that it has a title and a sentence or two appropriate to the type of site designated by the lab assignment group you are in.

 ### Submission

-This week you will not do a beta version of your web site or do code reviews.
+This week you will not submit a beta version of your web site or do code reviews.

 1. Take a screen-shot of the home page of your app.